Kenya Photography Tour | Chris Bray Photography

 to travel with us

-• Hot air balloon flight at sunrise over the Maasai Mara followed by a champagne breakfast!
+• Hot air balloon over the Maasai Mara at sunrise followed by a champagne breakfast!

-• Photograph huge herds of elephants against the iconic Mount Kilimanjaro in Amboseli.
+• Herds of elephants against iconic Mount Kilimanjaro in Amboseli, staying inside the park for best access!

-• Option to walk on foot (with guards) through our favourite national park!
+• Incredible opportunity to safari on foot (with guards) through my favourite national park!

-• Photograph wild chameleons as they clamber adorably over your hand and eat flies!
+• Find wild chameleons - they'll even clamber across your hand & eat flies!

 Kenya Photo Tour Dates

-per guest (max 8), twin share, 2 weeks.
-Includes all meals and accommodation.
-Hosts: Chris Bray & TBA.
+per guest (max 8), twin share, 14 nights.
+Includes all meals, accommodation and even most drinks!

 Kenya Tour Booklet

-Everything you need to know about this Kenya photo tour!
+Where we go, what to bring & everything you need to know about this epic photo tour!

 Kenya Photo Tour FAQ